Functions

 ; prints: I'm Jim

-; also i we take closure out it's context and assign it locally
+; also if we take closure out of its context and assign it locally

 me -> 'intro :my-intro